wehnerb/ffd-display-system-documentation/fire_station_display_documentation.md

 2. Add a new row with at minimum Title, Content, Posted, and Expires filled in.

 3. Fill in Expires with the date/time the item should stop showing.
+Items without a valid Expires date are not shown on the display.

-4. The Worker fetches sheet data on every request (with a short cache).
-New items appear on displays within 5 minutes.
+4. New items appear on displays within 5 minutes (one CACHE_SECONDS interval).

 ## 9.9 Recurring Items

 To create a recurring item (e.g. a weekly reminder), fill in the Recurring column with the interval in days (e.g. 7 for weekly) and optionally set a Stop After date.
 The item will repeat from its original Posted date at the configured interval until the Stop After date is reached.
+Recurring items are never auto-deleted by the cleanup cron job — they must be removed manually from the sheet.

 # 10. Project: Weather Display